mmaorc/codezen/README.md

 ## Description

-CodeZen is your indispensable partner in programming.
-It is a CLI utility that uses LLMs to help you debug and evolve your codebase based on your requests.
+CodeZen is a CLI utility that uses LLMs to help you debug and evolve your codebase based on your requests.

 The differences from Github Copilot:
 * This is a CLI tool, meaning it can be used regardless of your chosen IDE.